 What happens after surgery?

 After your surgery you will be taken to the recovery room.
-There, your nurse will check on you often, and take your blood pressure, temperature, and pulse, and give you any medicine that your HCP orders.
-It is common to feel cold or chilly after surgery.
+There, your nurse will check you often, and take your blood pressure, temperature, and pulse, and give you any medicine that your doctor orders.
+It's common to feel cold or chilly after surgery.
 Don't be shy—ask your nurse for a warm blanket.
 If you're thirsty and your HCP has said that it's okay to have something to drink, your nurse will offer you a clear liquid such as ginger ale.
 Before you can go home, you will need to pass urine (pee).
 Your nurse will offer you a bedpan or take you to the bathroom.
 After a little while, when you are fully awake and comfortable, your nurse will help you get ready to go home.
 You will probably have your IV removed at this time.

 Will I have a scar?